Specialisms

 Employment Profile

 Given the chronic and degenerative nature of many of the clients Pam works with, she has gained extensive knowledge of joint protection and pacing principles, fatigue management and workplace ergonomic assessments which encompass predictions for future requirements in line with disease progression.
-She has also developed an in-depth understanding of the potential debilitating psychological implications of chronic and degenerative conditions, and the impact this may have on an individual’s day to day functioning.
+She has also developed an in-depth understanding of the potential debilitating psychological implications of chronic and degenerative conditions and, the impact this may have on an individual’s day to day functioning.

 Qualifications and Membership

-- BSc (Hons) Occupational Therapy, Oxford Brookes University (2001).
+- BSc (Hons) Occupational Therapy Oxford Brookes University (2001).

 - British Association of Occupational Therapists (BAOT).

-- Member of the Health and Care Professions Council (HCPC).
+- Health and Care Professions Council (HCPC).

-- Specialist seating assessments (2016).
+- Specialist Seating Assessments (2016).

-- Royal College Specialist Section Medico-Legal Forum Committee member (2016/2017)
+- RCOTSS Medico-Legal Forum Committee member (2016/2017).

 - Best Interest Assessor (2017).